Sys-Redux/Sys-Redux/README.md

 </p>

 <h2 align="center">🧭Exploring the Art of the Digital Age🧭</h2>
-<p align="center">I'm an idea-to-code engineer.
-I build software & hardware projects from scratch, starting with an idea, envisioning what that idea would look like IRL, and finding a way to make that idea into a product.
-We live in an exciting age, with AI emerging fast, I strive to keep an always-learning approach to everything I do.
-I have a background in communication and working as part of a team in high-pressure environments.
-Now I am looking to build the world around me!</p>
+<p align="center">I’m an idea-to-code engineer who turns concepts into functional software and hardware.
+I design, prototype, and build projects end-to-end — from the initial idea to a working product.
+My work combines programming, electronics, and creative problem-solving to bring ideas to life.
+I’m always exploring new technologies, especially in AI and automation, to push what’s possible.
+Every project here represents part of that journey: learning, building, and improving through code.</p>
 </br>

 <h3>🛠️🛠️Tools of the Trade</h3>